Fire Sprinkler Tax Incentives

 Many buildings are required to have automatic fire sprinklers installed under state or local law.
 For those that don’t, it’s easy to put this addition on the backburner.
 However, recent tax reform makes it more appealing for small business owners to add this life-saving fire protection system to their building.
 It’s called the Fire Sprinkler Incentive Act, and it helps cover the cost of adding fire sprinklers to existing buildings.

-If you’re interested in upgrading your Michigan or Indiana business with fire sprinklers, read on to learn more about the tax incentives available.
+If you’re interested in upgrading your Michigan business with fire sprinklers, read on to learn more about the tax incentives available.

 Benefits of Fire Sprinklers